 - A. Except for short cause cases, the Civil Supervising Judge shall set and conduct a trial readiness hearing on the Friday prior to the date set for trial.
 The Civil Supervising Judge, in his or her discretion, may excuse a case from the trial readiness hearing. - B. The attorney trying the case is required to be personally present at this hearing.
-In the event the trial attorney has a conflict preventing his or her presence, the trial attorney must make arrangements to have another attorney present, who is familiar with the case and its state of readiness for trial, and who has authority to confirm and/or continue the trial date. - C. Any party may appear telephonically with prior approval of the assigned department. - D. Unless otherwise ordered by the Court, the parties shall provide the Court with the following documents at the trial readiness hearing: Motions in limine, motions for judgment on the pleadings, proposed jury instructions, the joint neutral statement of the case, trial briefs, an exhibit list and a witness list.
-(Effective July 1, 2017; Rule 2.6.2 renumbered effective January 1, 2006; adopted as Rule 9.2 effective July 1, 2000)
+In the event the trial attorney has a conflict preventing his or her presence, the trial attorney must make arrangements to have another attorney present, who is familiar with the case and its state of readiness for trial, and who has authority to confirm and/or continue the trial date. - C. Any party may appear remotely with prior approval of the judicial officer. - D. Unless otherwise ordered by the Court, the parties shall provide the Court with the following documents at the trial readiness hearing: motions in limine, motions for judgment on the pleadings, proposed jury instructions, the joint neutral statement of the case, trial briefs, exhibit lists and witness lists.
+(Effective January 1, 2023; Rule 2.6.2 renumbered effective January 1, 2006; adopted as Rule 9.2 effective July 1, 2000)